 - A Bankart lesion occurs when a shoulder dislocates.
 The labrum is torn when the shoulder out of the joint, and makes the shoulder more susceptible to future dislocations.

 There are different treatments for different types of labral tears, depending on the type of

 tear that has occurred.
 Most types of labral tears don’t require any type of surgery,

-although patients who have persistent symptoms may need surgery.
+although patients who have persistent symptoms or more complex tears may need surgery.